shafr/docker-unit-test-framework/README.md

 ## Hints
 `dockerClient` field is available to you for accessing different container/host info from tests.
+Remember that testng's `Test` annotation has some useful annotations - for example @Timeout or InvocationTimeout.

 ## Annotations
 | Annotation          | Method | Class | Mandatory | Note                                                     |